googleapis/google-cloud-python/docs/spanner/transaction-usage.rst

 .. code:: python

-    transaction = session.transaction()
+    transaction = database.transaction()

 Read Table Data
 ---------------

-Read data for selected rows from a table in the session's database.
+Read data for selected rows from a table in the database.
 Calls the ``Read`` API, which returns all rows specified in ``key_set``, or else fails if the result set is too large,

 .. code:: python